mys-lang/mys/README.rst

 .. image:: https://github.com/eerimoq/mys/raw/master/docs/new.png

 ``src/main.mys`` implements the hello world application.
-It looks like
-this:
+This file is only be part of application packages (executables).

 .. code-block:: python